ThomasTJdev/nim_websitecreator/README.md

 * `-d:dev` = Development
 * `-d:devemailon` = Send email when `-d:dev` is activated
 * `-d:demo` = Used on public test site [Nim Website Creator](https://nimwc.org)
+* `-d:demoloadbackup` = Used with -d:demo.
+This option will create a backup of the empty database and override the database each hour.
+You can customize the page and make a copy of the database and naming it `website.bak.db`, then it will be used by this feature.

 ## User profiles